mvmjacobs/timetracking/README.md

 ```
 $ tm start <task name> [task description]
 ```
 By default, when you start a task, all other tasks in progress are paused.
-Add the option `-n` to the start command to not pause:
+Add the option `-n` to not pause:
 ```
 $ tm start <task name> [task description] -n
 ```